mison22/billing/quick_ref.md

-# Omada Interview Quick Reference Card
+# Technical Interview Quick Reference Card

 ## Your Architecture in 60 Seconds